prometheus/prometheus/docs/querying/operators.md

 dropped instead have the value `0` and vector elements that would be kept have the value `1`, with the grouping labels again becoming the output label set.
 The metric name is dropped if the `bool` modifier is provided.

+**Between a range vector and a scalar**, these operators are applied to the value of every data sample in the vector, and vector elements between which the comparison result is `false` get dropped from the result vector.
+The metric name is not dropped.

 ### Logical/set binary operators